An exact sequence and triviality of Bogomolov multiplier of groups: Introduction

-Let $F/R$ be a free presentation of a group $G$.
+Let $G$ be a quotient of the free group $F$ by the normal closure $R$ of a given set of relations of $F$.
+In this context we say that $F/R$ {\it determines} a presentation for $G$.
 Moravec \cite{Mora} proved a Hopf-type formula for $\tilde{\B}_0(G)$ by showing that

-and with the help of this, he derived a five term exact sequence for homological version of $\tilde{\B}_0(G)$; see \cite[Proposition 3.12]{Mora}.
-Now we are ready to state our first main result which gives a different proof of Hopf-type formula.
-In the proof, we provide an isomorphism between $ \B_0(G)$ and $\Hom (\frac{F'\cap R}{\langle K(F) \cap R\rangle}, \mathbb{Q}/\mathbb{Z})$ which is different than given in \cite{Mora}.
-This isomorphism will be used to prove Theorem \ref{exactsequence_Bogo}} and Theorem \ref{inflation_epimorphism}
+To define this isomorphism, he uses the notion of covering group and exterior square of the group $G$.
+Now we are ready to state our first main result which provide an alternative proof of a Hopf-type formula.
+Our defined map is more explicit in nature and simplifies the proof of \cite{Mora}.
+This isomorphism will also be used to prove Theorem \ref{exactsequence_Bogo}} and Theorem \ref{inflation_epimorphism}.